iustin/corydalis/docs/manual.md

   optional)
 * *standalone* if we have a processed file but no raw file
 * *orphaned* if we only have a sidecar file

+Note that movies are always considered processed; a proper fix would be to track their status as well, but it doesn't seem needed to me (given my workflow).

 A sidecar file is what image processing programs generate to store metadata and/or history of changes; usually these are `.xmp` files.